 |Partner:||TU Braunschweig, Institut für Werkstoffe, Prof. Dr. J. Rösler|

-The titanium alloys most commonly used in medical technology are Ti Al6 V4 and Ti Al6 Nb7, which in addition to titanium contain aluminum and vanadium or niobium.
-If the thin oxide layer is damaged, harmful metal ions can be released into the human body and thus into the blood circulation.
+Currently the most common alloys in the field of medical technology are Ti Al6 V4 and Ti Al6 Nb7, which in addition to titanium contain aluminum and vanadium or niobium.
+However, if the oxide layer of an implant is damaged, harmful metal ions may be released and can enter the body and thus the bloodstream.

 Das IGF-Vorhaben Nr.
 IGF 19708 N der Forschungsvereinigung DECHEMA e.V., Theodor-Heuss-Allee 25, 60486 Frankfurt am Main wurde über die AiF im Rahmen des Programms zur Förderung der industriellen Gemeinschaftsforschung (IGF) vom Bundesministerium für Wirtschaft und Energie aufgrund eines Beschlusses des Deutschen Bundestages gefördert.